January 2020 Yojana:- Download PDF Here

 - It also increases the strength and performance of the road.

 - The world does not appear to be approaching the end of the ‘plastic age’.
 There is much that plastic can contribute to society.

 - Plastic materials have the potential to bring scientific and medical advances – including tissue and organ transplants.

-- Light weight components in modern aircrafts will reduce fuel usage.
+- Lightweight components in modern aircraft will reduce fuel usage.

-- Components used for generation of renewable energy and insulation will help in reducing carbon emissions.
+- Components used for the generation of renewable energy and insulation will help in reducing carbon emissions.

 Initiatives taken by the government to keep a check on plastic usage:

 - Under “Swacchata hi Sewa” programme of the Government of India, awareness programmes are being organized.

 - Government is discouraging the use of plastic.

 - Several state governments are in the process/ have banned single-use plastics.